 The Live Production Technologies Club is a place where students interested in working with technical production equipment (such as soundboards, light boards, and much more!) can not only theorize about technical techniques for live events but also discuss those theories.
 Club members practice those theories with professionals who have decades of experience in the industry, offering a great deal of knowledge in regard to equipment and practices.

 The Mathematics Club gives those students with an interest in mathematics a source outside the classroom to explore and support further exploration.
-Members serve as an outreach program for tutoring middle and high school students.
+Members participate in a community service project each year.
 Additionally, the club helps prepare students for the NCMATYC student math league exam.

 NAMI on campus at CFCC is dedicated to building better lives for those who live with mental health conditions.
 Through a commitment to raising awareness, club members combat the stigma that surrounds these conditions by breaking the silence, shame, secrecy, myths, and ignorance that create barriers to seeking help.